 Commercial Truck Accidents: Company and Driver Liability

 External conditions can be a cause of truck accidents.
-Since trucks and tractor trailers are so large, they are at special risk in dangerous external conditions.
-Snowstorms, ice on the road, narrow bridges, and reduced visibility due to fog or rain can all cause accidents.
-Commercial trucks are like any type of vehicle and can suffer from design flaws and defective equipment.
+Since trucks and tractor-trailers are so large, they are at risk in dangerous external conditions.

+Rainy conditions and reduced visibility due to fog can all cause accidents.
+Commercial trucks are like any other vehicle and can suffer from design flaws and defective equipment.
 These flaws can be fatal and cause injury or even death.
-Defective equipment and/or design can cause large trucks to roll over, jack knife, or have loss of driver control.
+Faulty equipment (like poor tires) or design can cause large trucks to roll over, jackknife, or have a loss of driver control.

 Pain and suffering

 Loss of future income

 How Is Fault Determined?

 The truck driver’s working conditions and hour log.

 How often the truck underwent routine maintenance

 It depends on the case and company policy.
 Some companies provide insurance, while others take full responsibility for demanding overtime or unrealistic deadlines.
 Any lawyer will consider this as we determine your settlement.